 In the case of the website redesign project, the approach could include reminders for the creative team to use the existing brand guidelines and confine their efforts to working within those boundaries.
 While a new website is in scope, a rebrand is not.

 Another point of clarification could be around the measures for success.
-The project manager could define that while improving traffic figures is crucial, increasing the total number of sales for the client is not a requirement of this project.
+The project manager could define that while improving traffic figures is crucial, increasing the total number of sales for the client is outside the scope of this project.

 Every good project manager knows projects are bound to encounter obstacles.
 To help alleviate challenges, incorporate predictions of what is likely to sidetrack progress and provide recommendations on how to avoid these issues.